-Mobile agents [30] have relocation autonomy.
+Mobile agents [27] have relocation autonomy.
 These agents offer a flexible means of distributing data and code around a network, of dynamically moving between hosts as resource availability varies, and of carrying multiple threads of execution to simultaneously perform computation, decentralized scheduling, and communication with other agents.
-There have been some previous attempts to use mobile agents for grid computing or distributed computing [31], [32], [33], [34].

 The majority of the mobile agent systems that have been developed until now are Java-based.
-However, the execution model of the Java Virtual Machine does not permit an agent to access its execution state, which is why Java-based mobility libraries can only provide weak mobility [35].
+However, the execution model of the Java Virtual Machine does not permit an agent to access its execution state, which is why Java-based mobility libraries can only provide weak mobility [28].
 Weak mobility forces programmers to use a difficult programming style.